 After I complete the IR training and take the IR test, can I perform impairment ratings?

 After you have completed the IR training and passed the IR test, you will need to apply, via TXCOMP, for authorization to assign impairment ratings.
 The instructions specifying how to apply online for IR authorization can be found at online.
 After completing the online application, you will receive an electronic notification from DWC on the outcome of your application.

 Fraud occurs when a person knowingly or intentionally conceals, misrepresents, or makes a false statement to either deny or obtain workers' compensation benefits or insurance coverage, or otherwise profit from the deceit.

 For additional information on workers' compensation fraud in Texas visit the Workers' Compensation Fraud Section online.
 For general information on insurance fraud in Texas visit the Texas Department of Insurance Fraud section online.

 A notice on how to report fraud in Texas can be downloaded from the Texas Department of Insurance (TDI) website and posted in your office and/or workplace.
 To report suspected fraud in Texas, please call the Texas Insurance Fraud Toll-Free Hotline at 1-800-252-3439 or report fraud in Texas online.

 5. What professional service fee guidelines have been established for Texas workers' compensation claims?

-The Texas Department of Insurance, Division of Workers' Compensation (TDI-DWC) has adopted a medical fee guideline, hospital fee guideline, ambulatory surgical center fee guideline, dental fee guideline and a guideline on pharmaceutical benefits.
+The Division of Workers' Compensation (DWC) has adopted a medical fee guideline, hospital fee guideline, ambulatory surgical center fee guideline, dental fee guideline and a guideline on pharmaceutical benefits.